Who Is David Lynch?

 David Keith Lynch was born in Missoula, Montana, on January 20, 1946.
 Lynch moved frequently as a child due to his father's work as a research scientist.
 While still a student at a high school in Virginia, he began taking art classes at the Corcoran School of Art in Washington, D.C.
 After high school, Lynch made his way through Boston, Europe and Philadelphia to continue studying art.

 In the 1960s, David Lynch began making short films, beginning with the animated Six Men Getting Sick (1966) and The Alphabet (1967), a combination of animation and live action.
 The Grandmother (1970) was Lynch's first completely live-action short film.

-In typical Lynchian fashion, he recovered by turning back to his own vision, coming out with Blue Velvet in 1986.
-The film, which starred Kyle MacLachlan and Isabella Rossellini, took a chilling look at small-town life.
+In typical Lynchian fashion, the director recovered by turning back to his own vision, coming out with Blue Velvet in 1986.
+The film, which starred MacLachlan, Laura Dern and Isabella Rossellini, took a chilling look at small-town life.
 Though its darker moments led to some outraged reactions, Lynch received critical accolades and a second Academy Award nomination for directing.
 Lynch would continue in a similar vein with the violent Wild at Heart (1990).
 This controversial film won the Palme d'Or at the 1990 Cannes Film Festival.